crossplane/oam-kubernetes-runtime/design/workload-labeling.md

 ## Proposal

-Step 1: Setting the label `definition.oam.dev/unique-pod` as the unique identifier of pods
+Step 1: Setting `spec.revisionLabel` as the unique identifier of pods

 We found that if our final target workload resource is pod, we can always assume the pod has unique labels: